M.A. in Teaching

 Saint Mary’s accepts:

-- An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
-(An official transcript is one that is sent to the university by the credit-granting institution.
+2. An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.

 Saint Mary’s University of Minnesota